-The principal risks facing the Academy are
+The principal risks facing the Academy are:

 - Strategic and Reputational risks mitigated by ensuring positive outcomes for all students, maintaining positive relationships with feeder schools, employing a Marketing and Events Manager to ensure that the Academy is shown in a positive light.
 Trustees recognise this as the most significant risk for a school and have such identified a sum to be kept in reserves should this occur. - Performance risk mitigated by the Senior Leadership team who undertake rigorous tracking of student performance to ensure academic standards are maintained.
 Significant intervention and support is given to individuals or groups of students at risk of not achieving their potential.
 Regular monitoring of teaching quality is also undertaken.
 All this information feeds into the school's performance management process. - Operations & Compliance risks this includes risks relating to personnel, premises and information and is mitigated by undertaking all actions as required by government legislation and specific school policies.
-In addition, an emergency plan is in place to assist in dealing with unforeseen events. - Financial risk the principal financial risks are a reduction in student numbers, likely to result from a loss of reputation, reduction in central government funding, unbudgeted increases in staff costs or unbudgeted major capital repairs.
-All financial risks are mitigated by the reserves as highlighted above.
-In addition, variance reporting, close monitoring of cashflow and models of future spend provide early warnings of financial risk allowing time for solutions to be found and put in place.
+In addition, an emergency plan is in place to assist in dealing with unforeseen events. - Estate risks through effective site management, including ongoing repairs and improvements, our team maintain infrastructure to support learning.
+Where issues arise these are addressed either by our own team or via external agencies and funding bids.